-- (1) Notwithstanding section 14, the court may refuse to grant bail to a person accused of an offence specified in subsection (2) if he or she does not prove to the satisfaction of the court- - (a) that exceptional circumstances exist justifying his or her release on bail; and - (b) that he or she will not abscond when released on bail. - (2) An offence referred to in subsection (1) is- - (a) an offence triable only by the High Court; - (b) an offence under the Penal Code Act relating to acts of terrorism or cattle rustling; - (c) an offence under the Firearms Act punishable by sentence of imprisonment of not less than ten years; - (d) abuse of office contrary to section 87 of the Penal Code Act; - (e) rape, contrary to section 123 of the Penal Code Act and defilement contrary to sections 129 and 130 of the Penal Code Act; - (f) embezzlement, contrary to section 268 of the Penal Code Act; - (g) causing financial loss, contrary to section 269 of the Penal Code Act; - (h) corruption, contrary to section 2 of the Prevention of Corruption Act; - (i) bribery of a member of a public body, contrary to section 5 of the Prevention of Corruption Act; and - (j) any other offence in respect of which a magistrates's court has no jurisdiction to grant bail.
+- (1) Notwithstanding section 14, the court may refuse to grant bail to a person accused of an offence specified in subsection (2) if he or she does not prove to the satisfaction of the court- - (a) that exceptional circumstances exist justifying his or her release on bail; and - (b) that he or she will not abscond when released on bail. - (2) An offence referred to in subsection (1) is- - (a) an offence triable only by the High Court; - the offence of terrorism and any other offence punishable by more than ten years imprisonment under the Anti-Terrorism Act, 2002; - [paragraph (b) substituted by section 1(a) of Act 23 of 2008] - (ba) the offence of cattle rustling contrary to section 266 of the Penal Code Act; [paragraph (ba) inserted by section 1(a) of Act 23 of 2008] - (c) offences under the Firearms Act, punishable by more than ten years imprisonment; [paragraph (c) substituted by section 1(b) of Act 23 of 2008] - (d) [paragraph (d) repealed by section 1(c) of Act 23 of 2008] - (e) rape, contrary to section 123 of the Penal Code Act; [paragraph (e) substituted by section 1(d) of Act 23 of 2008] - (ea) aggravated defilement contrary to section 129 (3) and (4) of the Penal Code Act; [paragraph (ea) inserted by section 1(e) of Act 23 of 2008] - (f) embezzlement, contrary to section 268 of the Penal Code Act; - (g) causing financial loss, contrary to section 269 of the Penal Code Act;

-- (3) In this section, "exceptional circumstances" means any of the following- - (a) grave illness certified by a medical officer of the prison or other institution or place where the accused is detained as being incapable of adequate medical treatment while the accused is in custody; - (b) a certificate of no objection signed by the Director of Public Prosecutions; or - (c) the infancy or advanced age of the accused. - (4) In considering whether or not the accused is likely to abscond, the court may take into account the following factors- - (a) whether the accused has a fixed abode within the jurisdiction of the court or is ordinarily resident outside Uganda; - (b) whether the accused has sound securities within the jurisdiction to undertake that the accused shall comply with the conditions of his or her bail; - (c) whether the accused has on a previous occasion when released on bail failed to comply with the conditions of his or her bail; and - (d) whether there are other charges pending against the accused.
+- (h) corruption, contrary to section 2 of the Prevention of Corruption Act; - (i) bribery of a member of a public body, contrary to section 5 of the Prevention of Corruption Act; and - (j) any other offence in respect of which a magistrates's court has no jurisdiction to grant bail. - (3) In this section, "exceptional circumstances" means any of the following- - grave illness certified by a medical officer of the prison or other institution or place where the accused is detained as being incapable of adequate medical treatment while the accused is in custody; - (b) a certificate of no objection signed by the Director of Public Prosecutions; or - (c) the infancy or advanced age of the accused. - (4) In considering whether or not the accused is likely to abscond, the court may take into account the following factors- - (a) whether the accused has a fixed abode within the jurisdiction of the court or is ordinarily resident outside Uganda; - (b) whether the accused has sound securities within the jurisdiction to undertake that the accused shall comply with the conditions of his or her bail; - (c) whether the accused has on a previous occasion when released on bail failed to comply with the conditions of his or her bail; and - (d) whether there are other charges pending against the accused.